Dana wrote to me a few weeks ago to ask “How long should a chapter be?”

 Complications!
 Surprise!
 You don’t have to be zany for the sake of zaniness here, like I have been, but do try to keep the tension and suspense of surprise alive and well in your story.

 Wondering what to do with your specific novel plot?
 Get one-on-one, in-depth feedback on your manuscript when you hire me as a fiction editor.
 I can look at your synopsis, a partial, or your whole novel to really drill into how you’re using plot.

-This question about writing a series query letter is from Elan:
+This question about querying a series is from Elan:

 Good question, Elan.
-Writing a series query letter is something a lot of writers should be researching beforehand, because — if you’ve been under a rock for the last year or so and haven’t heard — the rules in publishing have changed a little bit since the economy tanked.
+Querying a series is something a lot of writers should be researching beforehand, because — if you’ve been under a rock for the last year or so and haven’t heard — the rules in publishing have changed a little bit since the economy tanked.
 This might not be my answer forever, but this is my answer right now.